osg-htc/user-documentation/documentation/htc_workloads/using_software/containers.md

 If you already have software in the form of a `.sif` Apptainer/Singuilarity file, and that file is within the [supported data sizes][data-staging], you can stage the .sif file with your job.
-The image will be resused for each job, and thus the preferred transfer method is [Stash][stash].
+The image will be resused for each job, and thus the preferred transfer method is [OSDF][osdf].
-Store the .sif file under `/protected/$USERNAME/`, and then use the stash url directly in the `+SingularityImage` attribute.
+Store the .sif file under `/protected/$USERNAME/`, and then use the OSDF url directly in the `+SingularityImage` attribute.
 Note that you can not use shell variable expansion in the submit file - be sure to replace the username with your actual OSG Connect username.
 Example:

-    +SingularityImage = "stash:///osgconnect/protected/USERNAME/my-custom-image-v1.sif"
+    +SingularityImage = "osdf:///osgconnect/protected/USERNAME/my-custom-image-v1.sif"

     <other usual submit file lines>
     queue

-Be aware that Stash aggressively caches the image based on file naming.
+Be aware that OSDF aggressively caches the image based on file naming.
 If you need to do quick changes, please use versioning of the .sif file so that the caches see a "new" name.
 In this example, replacing `my-custom-image-v1.sif` with new content will probably mean that some